rosenpass/rosenpass/papers/whitepaper.md

 ### Hash

 A keyed hash function with one 32-byte input, one variable-size input, and one 32-byte output.
-As keyed hash function we use the HMAC construction [@rfc_hmac] with BLAKE2s [@rfc_blake2] as the inner hash function.
+As keyed hash function we use the KMAC[@sha3] with no (i.e. an empty) customization string.

 ```pseudorust
 hash(key, data) -> key